HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 ### Network-wide offloading algorithms evaluation

-The network-wide offloading algorithms evaluation assesses the three table entries offloading algorihtms in two network topologies with 4 memory availability scenarios:
+The evaluation of the network-wide offloading algorithms assesses the three table entries offloading algorihtms in two network topologies with 4 memory availability scenarios:

 - The table entries offloading algorihtms are:
 	- Simple, First-Fit, Best-Fit.